 Advising Hours and Location

-*Update 3.17.20: For assistance via email or by phone, please send an email to Dr. Ray Easterlin at firstname.lastname@example.org.
+*Update 3.17.20: For assistance via email, phone or zoom, please send an email to Dr. Ray Easterlin at firstname.lastname@example.org.

 Law School Fair

 Join the Listserv

 Joining our Google Group listserv allows for you to receive valuable information about opportunities such as job/shadowing experience and other events and content that will help you in building a strong application for health professions programs.
 To join, click “Sign in to view this group,” make sure you are signed-in with your NC State Gmail account, and then click “Apply for Membership.”

 PLSA at NC State

 The NC State Pre-Law Students’ Association (PLSA) is a student group focused on providing opportunities for students planning on attending law school.
 The PLSA hosts monthly meetings with guest speakers that include professors, representatives from various law schools, lawyers, and current law students.
 The PLSA also offers students opportunities for community service and campus involvement.

 - NC students receive a discount from The Princeton Review for LSAT prep courses.